 - Infill: 50%

-For this part of the main axle assembly you need the main axle base, two 6008ZZ ball bearings, four M3x20 screws and four M3 nuts.
+For this part of the main axle assembly you will need the main axle base, two 6008ZZ ball bearings, four M3x20 screws and four M3 nuts.

-For this you need the shown parts.
+For this you need the parts shown.

 - The prepared main axis mount